babobski/PHP-Help/README.md

 This addon will provide auto completion for common php tags.
 Also is there support for short-tags, this can be enabled trough the settings.

+# Enabling and disabling tags
+In the prefernce menu you can enable and disable tags.
+This can be useful if you have a conflict wiath a html tag (like iframe conflicts with the <if if tag)

 ## PHP tag - <small>(php)</small>
 To insert a default php tag, type `<?` and the following snippet will be inserted: